Grand jury indictment for Canadian director

 Global Blockchain Technologies Corp. had some unusual arrangements announced in its public disclosure documentation, and if the arrangements were not unusual, the details announced were peculiar.

-For example, on December 12, 2017, Global Blockchain Technologies Corp. announced an agreement with a company called Coinstream Mining whereby it would give US$10 million cash to Coinstream Mining for nothing in return.
-Coinstream would then give that US$10 million to a company called Cyptoba, who would build a mining farm.
-Cryptoba would then give 12,500 Bitcoin to Coinsteam Mining over five years, at 2,500 Bitcoin per year at a negligible price.
+For example, on December 12, 2017, Global Blockchain Technologies Corp. announced an agreement with a company called Coinstream Mining Corp. whereby it would give US$10 million cash to Coinstream Mining.
+Coinstream Mining would then give US$10 million to a company called Cryptoba Corp.
+Cryptoba would then build a mining farm.
+Cryptoba would then give 12,500 Bitcoin to Coinsteam Mining over five years equal to 2,500 Bitcoin per year for a negligible price.
+The experience of Coinstream was that, at the date of the news release, it had mined a total of two Bitcoin.
+The consideration back to Global Blockchain Technologies for writing a cheque for US$10 million was not clear except that it would potentially acquire shares of Coinstream Mining Corp. but would not get back any of the Bitcoin being mined with the US$10 million from its shareholders.

-A month later, it announced it had transferred all of its assets related to its US$20 million in mining equipment and presumably the $217 million in Bitcoin under the Coinstream-Cryptoba deal that remained deliverable until 2022, to a company called Metaverse.
-In an early announcement, Metaverse was described as a subsidiary.
-Here, it is described as its own listed entity that is also non-arms length – it shared the same directors.
+A month later, it announced it had transferred all of its assets related to its US$20 million in mining equipment and presumably the $217 million in Bitcoin under the Coinstream-Cryptoba deal that remained deliverable until 2022, to a company called Metaverse, which was the new name for its subsidiary.
+Here, it is described as its own listed entity that is non-arms length – it shared the same directors.

 Shares halted and cease traded

-Nerayoff has apparently alleged that he invented the ICO and Polymath represents to the public that Nerayoff is the co-founder of Ethereum.
+Nerayoff has apparently alleged that he invented the Ethereum ICO and Polymath has backed up that allegation, with a representation to the public that Nerayoff is the co-founder of Ethereum.